Find Schools

 • Hospice Aide

 In 2016, there was an estimated number of 911,500 jobs in the United States for Home Health Aide.
 New jobs are being produced at a rate of 47.3% which is above the national average.
 The Bureau of Labor Statistics predicts 431,200 new jobs for Home Health Aide by 2026.
-Due to new job openings and attrition, there will be an average of 168,600 job openings in this field each year.
+The BLS estimates 168,600 yearly job openings in this field.

 undefined